 Transition to Crib Tip #1 – Have A Safe Sleep Space

-Before you think about transitioning your baby to a crib, make sure to have a safe sleep space set up for your baby.
+Before you think about transitioning your baby to a crib, make sure to follow the abcs of safe sleep for your baby.
 This will help her sleep better and safer and includes:

 - A crib area that is free from all toys, bumpers, pillows, and stuffed animals.
 Remember, a boring crib is a safe crib.